fabric8-services/fabric8-auth/minishift/dev_setup.md

 ```

 #### Redeploying Auth service
-However if you are working on auth service and wants to redeploy latest code change by building container with latest bniary.
+However if you are working on auth service and wants to redeploy latest code change by building container with latest binary.
 We have
 special target for it which will do that for you.

 It won't deploy required secrets and postgres db again.
 It'll re-deploy auth service only.